 73) My original claim papers having bills, receipts of hospital treatment are lost.
 Can I claim on duplicate papers?

 Yes, it can be claimed with affidavit on non-judicial stamp paper.
 The duplicate bills need to be verified by the treating doctor.
 Details of Draft for Affidavit may be seen in the instructions sheet appended to Medical Reimbursement Claim (MRC) Form available on the CGHS website and with CMO I/c.

 74) I retired in Dec 2011.
-Due to certain reasons I had to go to my native place in Uttaranchal and could not make pensioner’s CGHS card.
-In May 2012 I came to Delhi and had heart attack.
-In emergency I was treated in private hospital.
+Due to certain reasons, I had to go to my native place in Uttaranchal and could not make pensioner’s CGHS card.
+In May 2012 I came to Delhi and had a heart attack.
+In an emergency, I was treated in a private hospital.
 I got CGHS Card made after discharge but I have been refused reimbursement of the expenditure incurred.
-After retirement three months grace period is given to get the CGHS card made.
-There are two conditions which may arise:
+After retirement, three months grace period is given to get the CGHS card made.
+There are two conditions that may arise:

-Pensioner beneficiary does not have a CGHS card and the treatment is taken after the grace period of three months from date of retirement- This will not be reimbursable unless the beneficiary has obtained a valid CGHS card or has applied for CGHS pensioner card with all documents and requisite CGHS subscription prior to taking such treatment.
-The reimbursement in such cases will be applicable only fronm the date of application for the card with all documents and subscription.
+Pensioner beneficiary does not have a CGHS card and the treatment is taken after the grace period of three months from the date of retirement- This will not be reimbursable unless the beneficiary has obtained a valid CGHS card or has applied for a CGHS pensioner card with all documents and requisite CGHS subscription prior to taking such treatment.
+The reimbursement in such cases will be applicable only from the date of application for the card with all documents and subscriptions.